-Students are evaluated on skill, theory, and worker characteristics each term.
+Students are evaluated on skill and theory each term.
 Progress reports, attendance records, and work evaluations are maintained on each student in the computerized Student Information Management System (SIMS).
 Students' files are maintained in the College's Student Services Office.